 This is the eight digit number which always starts with a 7 and appears on your overpaid housing benefit invoice.
 If you are contacting us, please make sure you use this reference.
 It enables us to deal with your enquiry as quickly as possible and ensures that any payments are allocated correctly.

-If you are experiencing financial difficulties please seek independent financial advice.
+Please seek independent financial advice.
 Further information to assist you can be found by visiting our having trouble paying bills webpage.